-- Email service: DreamPress plans and the Shared Unlimited plan come with an email service, but the entry-level Shared Starter plan does not, and is available as a paid add-on from DreamHost.
+- Email service: DreamPress plans and the Shared Unlimited plan come with an email service, but the entry-level Shared Starter plan does not, and it is available as a paid add-on from DreamHost.

 - WordPress website management: The WordPress software can be set to update automatically, but plugins and themes must be updated by the customer by default.
 However, Jetpack can be used to enable automatic plugin updates.

-- Plugin restrictions: No plugins are banned but some plugins are not recommended for use on the DreamPress plans.
+- Plugin restrictions: No plugins are banned, but some plugins are not recommended for use on the DreamPress plans.